 When Millpart CEO Niels Jørgen Nielsen founded the company in 2001 his reason was the same as many other entrepreneurs: Instead of making hydraulic manifolds for his boss, he might as well make them on his own.
 The first CNC machine was bought a small nearby building was leased and Millpart was in business.
-Today the Western Jutland based company is the work place of 50 people that, except for two weeks of summer holiday, keeps the production line running 24/7 reaching sales of more than 10 million Euro in 2016.
-60 pct. of the products are sold on ten export markets on four continents.
+Today the Western Jutland based company is the work place of 50 people that, except for two weeks of summer holiday, keeps the entire production line running 24/7.

 Quality is everything

 The global financial crisis also hit Millpart in 2009 but apart from that short break the company has been on a growth path since its foundation and the strategy has been clear from the very first manifold.
 Director, Business Development, Aerospace & Defense Torben Bøgh Jensen explains:

 - We are a rather young company based on a very modern and automated production line that makes it possible for us to incorporate the highest possible quality standards without losing our competitive edge and that is a necessity in this business.
 Quality is a part of our organization, culture; it is simply in the Millpart DNA.